bobbicodes/mecca/README.md

 * The hi-hat's duration is 1/100 of a second.
 * The snare's duration is 1/10 of a second, with a fade applied.
 * The bass uses triangle waves, which combined with the white noise of the hi-hat produce the approximate perceptual effect of a kick drum.
+Seriously, go ahead and listen to the samples, look me in the eye and tell me you don't hear kick drums.

 How do we calculate the note lengths?